slegras/EBAI2017/hands-on/hands-on.md

 **Goal**: Obtain the coordinates of each read on the reference genome.

 ### 1 - Choosing a mapping program
 There are multiple programs to perform the mapping step.
 For reads produced by an Illumina machine for ChIP-seq, the currently "standard" programs are BWA and Bowtie (versions 1 and 2), and STAR is getting popular.
-We will use **Bowtie version 1.2.1.1** for this exercise, as this program remains effective for short reads (< 50bp).
+We will use **Bowtie version 1.2.1.1** (Langmead B et al., Genome Biol, 2009) for this exercise, as this program remains effective for short reads (< 50bp).

 ### 2 - Bowtie
 1. Try out bowtie